What Is A Network Fabric? (How It Works & Main Benefits)

 TABLE OF CONTENTS

 A network fabric is the web of connections between network devices like access points, switches, and routers.
-Though ‘fabric’ generally refers to physical devices and wires, a network fabric encompasses both the physical infrastructure and the automated network built on top of it.
+Though ‘fabric’ generally refers to physical devices and wires, a network fabric encompasses both the physical infrastructure and the automated virtual network built on top of it.

 How a network fabric works